 If this duology doesn’t end up with a movie deal, there is no justice in this world.
 It’s already plotted perfectly for the big screen, like reading a movie, and I love that about it.

 LOVE this creepy family of monster-hunters.
-It begins with a young man taking revenge on a former classmate who bullied him for possibly being gay.
+The first volume begins with a young man taking revenge on a former classmate who bullied him for possibly being gay (non-spoiler: he is).
 The young man’s revenge is to trap the bully in hallucinations and nightmares.
 He comes by such dark magic honestly, as his father has retired from his famed monster-hunting career to be a college professor.
 Unfortunately for Dad, he’s the only one in the family who wants the quiet life!
 His kids are practicing in secret to follow in his footsteps, and his wife would rather be on ghoul patrol.
 The poor guy is dragged back into the fray anyway when an old colleague visits with a warning, and from there it’s all double-dealing, old secrets, and running around in dark woods with monsters chasing people.

 October Faction is an ongoing series.